kimhongLAK/Excel/README.md

 - Overview of dataset.
 - Total sale every quarter during 2019.
 - Filter customers' state and city, and product's categories.
-- Calculate sales and revenues by cities and products every month.
+- Calculate sales and revenues by cities, and products every month.